Ronnie772/Ronnie772.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:** Option 1: FAN8100N

-**Rationale:** This H-Bridge is part of the kit provided by the class and it fulfills our requirements hence, eliminating the need to order an external part.
+**Rationale:** This FAN8100N is an inexpensive and efficient component that fits our requirements perfectly since it is part of the kit provided by the class it also eliminates the need to order an external part, therefore saving cost and increasing productivity.

 **Barrel Jack**